 (B) An opportunity in a public forum for the public to provide input on each charter application;

-(7) A provision for a final date by which a decision to approve or deny a charter application must be made by the authorizer, upon receipt of a complete charter application; and
+(6) A provision for a final date by which a written decision to approve or deny a charter application shall be made by the authorizer to the applicant, upon receipt of a complete charter application; and

 (d) A charter application to become a start-up or conversion charter school shall meet the requirements of this subsection, section 302D-25, and any other requirements set by the authorizer.
 The charter application shall, at a minimum: